geo-desic/desic/new-entity.md

 At this point, if everything was done correctly, the solution should hopefully compile.

 ## New Migration
-If a non-development environment doesn't exist yet, can simply run [migrations-squash-all.cmd](migrations-squash-all.cmd).
+If a non-development environment doesn't exist yet, can simply run [migrations-squash-all.ps1](tools/migrations-squash-all.ps1).
 This will delete and re-create the `Initial` migration.
 However once migrations are actually in use, a new migration would be needed.
 Choose a mostly unique name for the migration, e.g. `PersonEntityAdded` and execute each of the following commands (for all supported providers) from a terminal in the top level solution directory.
 See [migrations.md](migrations.md) for more information.

 ```
 dotnet ef migrations add PersonEntityAdded --no-build --context ApplicationDbContext --project ./Infrastructure.Data.Sqlite